-Each student is responsible for knowing university, college, and department or school requirements as stated in the catalog and in college and department or school printed materials.
+Each student is responsible for knowing university, college, and department or school requirements as stated in the catalog and in the materials printed by their college and department or school.

 To assist the student in interpreting policies and requirements, academic advisement is provided through the colleges and the Neighborhood Engagement Centers.
 Advisors will provide students with information about the broad range of advising services.
-Students are strongly encouraged to consult regularly with an advisor.
-Students may also check their progress toward a degree by using Degree Navigator, available at https://degnav.msu.edu/index.asp.
+Students may also check their progress toward a degree by visiting the Academic Progress tile, available at student.msu.edu.

 Academic advising is a continuous process in which a student and advisor discuss possible educational options, in the student's total educational program; in specific fields of study; and in potential careers, in order that the student may make informed choices.
 Academic advising also includes interpretation of the Michigan State University catalog and guidance materials provided by the student's college and department or school and referral to other university resources for academic, career, and personal assistance as needed.

-Students may check their progress toward a degree by using the online advising tool, Degree Navigator, available at https://degnav.msu.edu/index.asp.
-Individually and with their advisors, students may explore degree program requirements and experiment with different scenarios to learn how their past and current course work might apply to many other majors
+Students may check their progress toward a degree by using the online advising tool by visiting the Academic Progress tile, available at student.msu.edu.
+Students should contact their advisor to experiment with different scenarios to learn how their past and current course work might apply to many other majors.

 Admission to a Degree-Granting College